 Instead of the 10 micro adjustments found on the Vario line, the Forte has 26 micro settings, allowing for complete finessing of the grind and making this machine perfect for a café or a dedicated home espresso fan.

 The Forte comes standard with the new “shut off” hopper.

 Recommended For: Those wanting to control absolutely all variables in brewing espresso, and heavy commercial use at busy cafes and coffee houses.
 Read Foodal’s in depth review and learn more about the Forte or see what the buzz is about on Amazon.

 Shut Off Hopper

-Although it comes stock with the Forte model, the Shut Off Hopper is also available for purchase separately and can be retro fitted onto any of the other Bartaza grinder models.
+Although it comes stock with the Forte model, the “shut off” hopper is also available for purchase separately, and can be retrofitted onto any of the other Bartaza grinder models.
 Learn more about the Baratza Shut Off Hopper.

 Three programmable buttons store desired weight settings and allow for repeatable and accurate one-touch grinding.

-A highly recommended upgrade to any of Baratza’s conical burr coffee grinders.
+This is a highly recommended upgrade to any of Baratza’s conical burr coffee grinders.
 Learn more about the Baratza Esatto Scale.

 I hope that you’ve enjoyed this article and that it has assisted you in deciding which Baratza grinder you should purchase to fit your needs.
 If you need more assistance, please do not hesitate to comment below and I will be happy to answer your questions.